 - Click TYPE to change the value on the axis.
 The bar chart now shows the type of college and the average cost.

-- Click the Legend button and click on the Options tab if necessary.
+- Click the Legend button and click the Options tab if necessary.

-- Change the Symbol type to Unique symbols.
+- Change Symbol type to Unique symbols.
 Close the Layer options pane.